 - The risk that an organisation fails to identify the circumstances in which it may be exposed to the risk of loss through fraud, error, corruption or other eventualities in its treasury management dealings, and fails to employ suitable systems and procedures and maintain effective contingency management arrangements to these ends.
 It includes the area of risk commonly referred to as operational risk. - The Council will ensure that it has identified the circumstances which may expose it to the risk of loss through fraud, error, corruption or other eventualities in its treasury management dealings.
 Accordingly, it will employ suitable systems and procedures, and will maintain effective contingency management arrangements, to these ends. - In order to mitigate these risks, it is a system requirement that two officers need to be involved in order to facilitate a CHAPS payment via internet banking.
 The first officer will set up the payment details and the second officer will verify the details and authorise payment.
-Payment is only to be made on appropriately authorised documentation. - For payments to investment counterparties and other regular payments (e.g. Inland Revenue, Pensions) the payee name and bank details will be set up as named beneficiaries within the system. - In all instances of fraud there should be referral to the Council Anti-Fraud and Corruption Policy.
+Payments are only to be made on appropriately authorised documentation in line with transaction limits below, which will not apply to any transfers between different BCP bank accounts: